EyeSeeTea/ESTools/DHIS2/dutyday/README.md

 ## Description
 This script generates a report for the DHIS 2 instances contained in the `config.json` file.
 This report can recollect the analytics, backups and cloning logs, as well as get the monit events and the disk status.
 To access the servers the script uses ssh, the key path and user name can be set in the `reporter.py` file.
+Each server to be accessed need to have a copy of `logger.sh` in the same path and this path set in `reporter.py`.

 Both types of entries has these common fields:
 - type: This field indicates the type of the entry, accepted values are `tomcat`, `docker`, `monit` and `diskspace`.